Lab 2: Below C Level

 First, let's review what we expect to happen when executing the test program.
 If a test case fails, the assert macro will call abort.
 What does abort do?
 Read the comments in the file testing.c to find out!

 Now look at the code in the file cstart.c to see what happens after the program runs to completion, i.e., what follows after main() finishes?
-(For now, you can gloss over the bss stuff: we will talk about that in an upcoming lecture.)
+(Skim past the bss stuff for now: we will talk about it in an upcoming lecture.)

-• if the program executes a single test of count_bits on a value that triggers its bug?
+• if the program executes a single test of count_bits on a value that has a bug?

 • if the program executes a single test of count_bits on a value that works correctly?